shaluchan/Terminal-Dictionary/README.md

 The following Python packages are required to run the script:

 - `requests`: For making API requests.
-- `pandas`: For data manipulation (optional, if used in the project).
+- `pandas`: For data manipulation
-- `numpy`: For numerical operations (optional, if used in the project).
+- `numpy`: For numerical operations

 ## Installation